rust-lang/rfcs/text/0000-target-extension.md

 As example, FreeBSD has currently 3 targets (one per supported architecture:
 `x86_64`, `i686` and `aarch64`).
-If we want to be able to express targets for 3 releases (two currently supported and one upcoming), the number of target will grow to 9 targets.
+If we want to be able to express targets for 3 releases (two currently supported and one upcoming), the number of targets will grow to 9 targets.

 ### Version tracking per OS

-The exact way to tracking the OS version (creating a new target) should be done per OS, because OS has different expectations regarding breaking changes between versions.
+The exact way to tracking the OS version (creating a new target) should be done per OS, because OS has different expectations regarding when a breaking change could occur accross versions.

 As example, FreeBSD keep ABI/API accross minor versions, and a breaking change should only occur at major version (but not necessary).